 Skip to content

-Auto-Updates with Tauri v2
+Tauri v2 with Auto-Updater

 Let’s setup auto-updates with Tauri v2.
 For this guide, you will need a working Tauri project (v2), in a GitHub repository and integrated with CrabNebula Cloud.
 If you haven’t done that yet, the Publish Tauri with GitHub Actions guide will help you.